 Silicones have a particular molecular structure with big gaps between each molecules.
 Skin can still sweat, and active ingredients can also reach the skin through these gaps.
 Silicones has no pore-clogging attributes — so, you absolutely have nothing to be concerned about.

 There is nothing really fancy about the packaging, so simple and sweet.
 The Ordinary Azelaic Acid Suspension 10% formula comes in a 30ml tube (which takes an arch color), packaged with a white packet.
-The tube is properly sealed and has easy usage, all you have to do is apply some light pressure on the tube to press-out the quantity you need to apply.
+The tube is properly sealed and has easy usage, all you have to do is apply light-pressure on the tube to dispense the quantity you need to apply.

 The texture is thick and creamy, with a whitish color, but spreads effortlessly on the skin without leaving a greasy residue.
 It absorbs quickly, but leaves the skin feeling a bit dry.
 It doesn’t feel heavy on my oily skin and I’m sure it won’t on a dry skin too.
 It’s highly advised to apply a moisturizer a minute after applying this formula on your skin.